clowder-framework/clowder2/README.md

 uvicorn app.main:app --reload
 ```

+## NOTES ON ROUTES

+1. Create a user with the POST /users endpoint in routes.users.
+Supply name and password
+2. Get token using the POST /login endpoint in main.
+This will provide Bearer Access token good for 120 minutes.
+3. Currently only the create dataset endpoint and the test /protected endpoing in main check for the token

 ## Mongo

 There are currently a few different ways of connecting to Mongo shown in this project.